 But this only means you have the “raw mechanism.”

-So, you have the equipment or tools needed to perform the skills, but until you learn how to efficiently and effectively use, manage, and control these resources, you will not be able to perform or use your talents at the highest levels.
+However, until you learn how to efficiently and effectively use, manage, and control these resources, you cannot perform or use your talents at the highest levels.

-This is where “hard work” steps in.
 “Hard work” applied to your natural talents and instincts will take you to levels others may never attain.

-But talent alone will not do it…you must perfect your “talents” through “hard work” - practice, training and exerting effort.
+But talent alone will not do it…you must perfect your “talents” through “hard work” - practice, training, and exerting effort.

-If you do not take steps to gain experience, education, and training as it relates to your talent, your natural ability will not shine, and others will surpass your accomplishments.
+If you do not take steps to gain experience, education, and training as it relates to your talent, your natural ability will not shine.

 It is the sustaining factor that will push you to the top of the heap and keep you there!

 Simply look at successful people in the worlds of sports, art, or entertainment; they don’t sit on their laurels.

-I think Michael Jordan (NBA Hall-of fame basketball player) and Tom Brady (NFL top player) are good examples of the importance of continuing to work hard.
+I think Michael Jordan (NBA Hall-of-Fame basketball player) and Tom Brady (NFL top player) are good examples of the importance of continuing to work hard.

-You can have all the talent in the world, but if you are not working hard to keep it active and demonstrate it to others, you will miss opportunities to achieve the level of success that you can reach.
+Yet, if you are not working hard to keep it active and show it to others, you will miss opportunities to achieve the level of success that you can reach.

-When you work hard, your talent becomes your wildcard – that hidden factor that you use to your advantage.
+When you work hard, your talent becomes your wildcard – that hidden factor you use to your advantage.

-If you are not working hard, that talent remains latent and simply burns out slowly becoming like a candle without a flame.
+If you are not working hard, that talent remains latent and simply burns out slowly, becoming like a candle without a flame.

 Much like a candle without a flame cannot light your way or keep you out of darkness, talent without hard work cannot consistently sustain a high level of success.

-Hard work is the catalyst to winning under almost any situation.
-Hard work is that primary and sustaining factor that gives you the edge to make your performances exemplary and propel you ahead of the competition.
+Working hard is the primary and sustaining factor that gives you the edge to make your performance exemplary.

 Hard work is the practice and preparation you use to hone and enhance your natural skills and abilities.

 The hare had all the talent – natural ability – to outrun the tortoise.

-The tortoise just kept his nose to the ground and kept pressing on, working hard and grasping the opportunity while the hare opened the door by losing sight of the finish line.
+He worked hard and grasped the opportunity while the hare opened the door by losing sight of the finish line.

 The tortoise stayed focused; the hare lost focus.

 The tortoise kept exerting effort at a pace he could handle while the hare took a break when one wasn’t really needed.

 By keeping his mind and eyes on the goals and remaining engaged in the endeavor, the tortoise prevailed despite the natural ability and talent of the hare.

 The best actors work day in and day out to hone their craft and perfect the character they are asked to play.

-Musicians constantly play, write, and sing to keep their gift functioning at the highest levels.
+Musicians constantly play, write, and sing to keep their gifts functioning at the highest levels.